Welcome to Stream Smart!

 We need your Help!

-Ever wonder how clean our creeks and rivers are?
-Did you know there are salmon in our streams?
-The Stream Smart team would like to invite you to learn how to keep our waters clean, fishable and swimmable.
-Learn easy ways you can help protect Bear Creek at your own house by reducing storm water pollution.
+Have you ever wondered how clean our creeks and rivers are?
+Did you know there are several species of salmon that return each year to spawn in our streams?
+The Stream Smart team invites you to learn ways we can keep our waters clean, fishable and swimmable.
+Learn easy ways you can help protect Bear Creek at home or in your community.
 Together we can have cool, clean water for life.

 To report water quality and other environmental concerns Click Here

-Plants help to protect streambanks and help to prevent flooding while removing pollution.
+Plants help protect streambanks and help prevent flooding while removing pollution.
 Learn how to improve your streambank, by streamside gardening.

 Learn simple and beautiful solutions to manage stormwater runoff, including rain gardens, permeable pavements, and green roofs.